bobbicodes/typing/README.md

 ## Rationale (why did I make this?)

-I don't have propor internet now, and was not able to find a typing app that was:
+I don't have proper internet now, and was not able to find a typing app that was:
 * decent
 * free
 * works offline.